 Irish food gets little or no respect.
 A well-poured Guinness does not count as food, but Irish food is more than meat and boiled potatoes.
-Traditional Irish dishes include such "feel good" foods as scallion and potato pancakes, Guinness-braised pot roast, bacon and cabbage, boxty, coddle and colcannon.
-And forget about corned beef, it's an American invention and you'd have a hard time finding it in Ireland.
-Besides, you can do better than corned beef.
-How about a smoked salmon chowder or raspberry buttermilk tarts?
-Or Guinness cupcakes?
+Traditional Irish dishes include such "feel good" foods as scallion and potato pancakes, Guinness-braised pot roast, bacon, cabbage, boxty, coddle, and colcannon.

 Unsalted butter, melted, for coating the muffin pans (optional)

 - 1/2 cup whole milk

 - 1/2 cup vegetable oil